ChrisLindland/racecar-website/docs/week1/ROS_lab.md

 <center><h1>
-Lab 1: Manipulating Files and Creating a ROS Network
+Lab 1: Intro to Terminal & ROS
 </h1></center>
 <font color=#A0A0A0 size=2>
 *Personal note: We realize some of you may find this a bit slow/pedantic, but please know that we aren’t doing this just to annoy you.
 Knowledge being what it is, it is often necessary to learn a language before trying to write with it.
 And if you do enjoy the language itself, that’s cool beans too!*